 m-pipe® subsea application video

-m-pipe® is a high performance composite pipe ideal for use in reliable subsea production systems due to its light weight, high strength, high flow rate capability and resistance to corrosion, chemical attack and fatigue loading.
-The inherent benefits of m-pipe® have the potential to simplify subsea piping design and architecture.
+m-pipe® is a high performance carbon composite pipe qualified to DNVGL-RP-F119 for use in reliable subsea production systems due to its light weight, high strength, high flow rate and resistance to corrosion, sour service and fatigue loading. m-pipe® simplifies subsea piping design and architecture.
 Critically, m-pipe® also simplifies subsea installation procedures and operational activities, to drive improvements in long term reliability, such as a reduced need for inspection, maintenance, repair or replacement.

-m-pipe® is proven to substantially reduce subsea project costs and furthermore reduce subsea project deployment risk, for example through a reduction in the need for large riser buoyancy modules or the ability to use smaller well intervention vessels. m-pipe® has a high strain capability ten times that of steel, plus an ability to accommodate axial compression loads without birdcaging or excessive fatigue damage rates.
-This allows m-pipe® to be deployed in simplified and lower cost subsea piping configurations that are not possible with steel or non-bonded flexible pipe, either due to weight or axial compression limits.
+m-pipe® is proven to substantially reduce subsea project costs and reduce project deployment risk, through easier, faster deployment with no need for ancillaries like bend stiffeners or large buoyancy modules and the ability to use smaller vessels. m-pipe® has a high strain capability ten times that of steel, and can accommodate axial compression loads without birdcaging or excessive fatigue damage rates.
+This allows m-pipe® to be deployed in simpler, lower cost subsea piping configurations that are not possible with steel or non-bonded flexible pipe, either due to weight or axial compression limits.
+Read more about m-pipe® technology

-Subsea jumpers are critical components used to connect subsea infrastructure, such as between a tree and manifold or riser base and a flowline.
+Jumpers are critical components used to connect onshore and subsea infrastructure, such as Xmas trees, manifolds, riser bases and flowlines.
 Until now jumpers have typically been steel pipe fabrications which are challenging to design, fabricate and install, to accommodate broad installation tolerances, in service motions, slugging loads, corrosion and erosion.
-The flexibility and high strain capability of m-pipe® allow complex steel jumper spools to be greatly simplified, whilst also providing high pressure integrity and high levels of insulation to meet process flow cool down and ‘no touch’ requirements.
+The flexibility and high strain capability of m-pipe® allow complex steel jumper spools to be greatly simplified, to provide high pressure integrity, handle sour service, and good insulation to meet process flow cool down and ‘no touch’ requirements.

 m-pipe® flexible jumper geometry